danneu/guild/README.md

 The Guild is a Node.js app that talks to a Postgres database.

-- Install the latest stable version of Node (v7.x).
+- Install the latest stable version of Node.

 - The Guild depends on the `plv8` Postgres extension.